evnbr/bindery/docs/docs.md

 ##### `Bindery.Continuation`
 If you want to customize the design when an element splits across two pages.
-- `selector`: Which elements the rule should be applied to.
+- `selector` Which elements the rule should be applied to.
-- `hasContinuationClass`: Applied to elements that continue onto the next page. `Optional`
+- `hasContinuationClass` <br> Applied to elements that continue onto the next page. `Optional`
-- `isContinuationClass`: Applied to elements that start on a previous page. `Optional`
+- `isContinuationClass` <br> Applied to elements that start on a previous page. `Optional`

 {% highlight js %}
 Bindery.makeBook({